freeverseio/laos-smart-contracts/public-minter/README.md

 automaticall enables public minting.
 Disabling it can simply be done by then transferring the ownership of the precompile to a different EOA addresss.

-1. Deploying to LAOS, setting the publicMinter owner to the desired EOA address (or multisig)
+1. Deploying `LaosPublicMinter` to LAOS, setting the publicMinter owner to the desired EOA address (or multisig)
 2. Setting the owner of a created collection precompile in LAOS to the deployed publicMinter, this automatically enables public minting
+3. Setting the precompileAddress of the LaosPublicMinter to the address of the created collection precompile
-3. Setting the owner of the create collection precompile to some other EOA.
+4. Setting the owner of the create collection precompile to some other EOA.
 This automatically disables public minting

 ## Install, compile and test